BoltonStudios/easy-zillow-reviews/README.txt

 = Supporting Easy Zillow Reviews =

-If you found this free plugin helpful, please support the developer with a small donation:
+If you found this free plugin helpful, you can support the developer by upgrading to the Premium Version or making a donation:

 * [Buy me a coffee](http://ko-fi.com/boltonstudios)